pmhahn/pmhahn.github.io/_posts/2026-04-07-gitlab-linter.md

 2. You may want to build the **diff** from `main` to `develop` and run your linter on that.
     That way you check you *effective change*.
 3. You may also want to run the linter on **each** commit.
-    This is imporant if you later want to use `git bisect` to find regressions.
+    This is important if you later want to use `git bisect` to find regressions.

 Depending on which strategy you want to use, you have to configure your jobs differently in GitLab.